Rachel Christian, writer and researcher for RetireGuide

 How Do Annuities Work?

-There are two phases to an annuity contract:
+The two phases of an annuity contract:

 1. Accumulation: The savings phase.